NMFS-RADFish/radfish/docs/developer-documentation/examples-and-templates/examples/computed-form-fields.md

 This example shows you how to build a form with computed form fields.
 Computed form fields automatically calculate a value based on a separate read-only field.
 For example, if a user inputs a quantity, a computed form field can multiply that number by a price to give a total cost.

-Learn more about RADFish examples at the official [documentation](https://nmfs-radfish.github.io/radfish/developer-documentation/examples-and-templates#examples).
-Refer to the [RADFish GitHub repo](https://nmfs-radfish.github.io/radfish/) for more information and code samples.

 ## Preview
 This example will render as shown in this screenshot: